 Make poetry portable.
 On top of the usual puzzle games, download digital library apps like Epic! (available for download on iOS and Android) on your tablet.
 That way, the littles ones will be able to easily access a range of resources on poetry (yes, even during long road trips!).

 The most important thing to remember is to relax, enjoy and have fun!

-Editor’s note: This post was originally written by Sakina Abidi in March 2019 and was updated by Lydia Ching in March 2020.
+Editor’s note: This post was originally written by Sakina Abidi in March 2019, and updated most recently by Sassy Mama in March 2022.